rezaasadi/Omnifood/README.md

 ## technologies
-* HTML5, CSS, JS, JQuery
+* HTML5, CSS3, JS, JQuery

 ## How to run application on the local computer :